 Moving to France might require some planning and organization, but the effort will pay off.
-The country benefits from its central position in continental Europe, as well as its excellent transport links to all neighboring countries and between French cities.
+The country benefits from its central position in continental Europe, as well as its excellent transportation links to all neighboring countries and between French cities.
 All this makes relocating to France and its various regions very convenient.

 While most expats moving to France do so for business reasons, the country is also a popular destination for pensioners.
 They settle in France because of its high quality of life, its social welfare policies, and its good healthcare system.
 For the same reason, many other European nationals keen on working abroad move to France in order to try their luck — despite relatively high unemployment rates of around 10%.